Xoraurea/tpp-executive/documentation/executive/README.md

 - `registerThemeAwareStyle(lightStylePath, darkStylePath)` – Register a pair of stylesheets to be used depending on whether the game is in light or dark mode.
 - `registeredStyles` – A list of objects containing currently registered stylesheets.

+## Executive.game

+[Executive.game](game.md) exposes child functions to influence the current state of the loaded game.
+These include functions implementing functionality exposed by custom events (such as party identification shifts).

+### Children

+- `loaded` – Represents whether the player has loaded a save/started a new game.
+- `triggerNextTurn()` – Trigger the next in-game turn.
+- `changeStatewidePartyID(stateId, sourceParty, destParty, percentage)` – Move a percentage amount of voters identifying with one party to a different party in the given state.
+- `createGeneralOfficeMessage(title, message, character)` – Create a message in the Summary tab of the Office pane.
+- `createCityNews(title, message, character, week)` – Create a city-wide news item in the News pane.
+- `createStateNews(title, message, character, week)` – Create a state-wide news item in the News pane.
+- `createNationalNews(title, message, character, week)` – Create a nationwide news item in the News pane.

+## Executive.data

+[Executive.data](data.md) provides methods for mods to interact with the data structures used internally by the game.
+The data API is split into three categories – `Executive.data.states` allows mods to access objects representing US states, `Executive.data.characters` allows for easier interaction with the arrays used to represent game characters and `Executive.data.politicians` implements methods and properties to access incumbent politicians at each tier of in-game government.

 ## Executive.mods

 `Executive.mods` catalogues currently loaded mods, while implementing additional mod-relative functions relating to save data and file paths.

-- `Executive.mods.count` : number – Describes the number of mods loaded during the game's initialisation.
+- `count` : number – Describes the number of mods loaded during the game's initialisation.
-- `Executive.mods.loaded` : *ModObject* – An array containing every mod loaded.
+- `loaded` : *ModObject* – An array containing every mod loaded.
-- `Executive.mods.registry` : object – An object mapping mod IDs to their object representation.
+- `registry` : object – An object mapping mod IDs to their object representation.
+- `saveData` : object – Save data for the current game.
+- `getCharacterSaveData(character)` – Get the object containing mod save data for a given character.
+- `getObjectSaveData(targetObj)` – Get the object containing mod save data for a game object. *Not recommended for use.*

 ### ModObject